 Let’s say a politician is experiencing a lot of publicity because she’s running for office.
 Is this publicity good or bad?

-But if you’re a republican, suggested to Facebook by the fact that you once liked Fox News’s Facebook page.
+But if you’re a Republican, suggested to Facebook by the fact that you once liked Fox News’s Facebook page, things may not seem so positive.
 Now, you’re seeing shared posts by your friends from influencers like Sean Hannity.

 Moderates may see a mix of conservative and liberal updates, news articles, and shares in their feed.

 But unlike masonry, online reputation is flexible.
-So how do you actually change a reputation?
-You start with a strategy, and then execute it.
+So how do you change a reputation?
+You start with a strategy and then execute it.